 Whether it’s your memory card, hard drive, keyboard, monitor, video card or any other hardware in your computer, a hardware malfunction is one of the number one causes of BSOD situations.
-BSOD’s usually occurs when new hardware has been added but the wrong drivers for some reason were not, making it difficult for Windows to boot.
+BSODs usually occur when new hardware has been added but the wrong drivers for some reason were not, making it difficult for Windows to boot.

-Overheating of hardware can be a possible issue as well.
+Overheating hardware can be a possible issue as well.

 Also, if all else fails, restore the defaults on all hardware under the “Device Manager” in the “Control Panel.”

 Recently installed software that’s not compatible with your computer can cause the dreaded Blue Screen of Death as well.
 If you’ve recently installed software and are now seeing BSOD’s suddenly, you first should try uninstalling the software.